Slowly Decaying Waves on Spherically Symmetric Spacetimes and an Instability of Ultracompact Neutron Stars: Preliminaries

 \subsection{Stable Trapping}

 We are interested in the case where null geodesics are \emph{stably trapped}.
-Usually this would refer to all Jacobi fields along a null geodesic possessing conjugate points, but since we are in spherical symmetry and geodesic flow is integrable we can do better.
+One way to define this would be to require that all Jacobi fields along a certain null geodesic possess conjugate points, but since we are in spherical symmetry and geodesic flow is integrable we can do better.
 Without loss of generality, we can assume a null geodesic to lie in the equatorial plane; to have angular momentum $m$ and energy $\mathcal{E}$.
 Then the geodesic satisfies

 Defining a rescaled time co-ordinate $t = \mathcal{E} \tilde{t}$, the geodesic equation implies

 and we see that our null geodesic experiences an effective potential

 We say that \emph{trapping} occurs when $V_{\textnormal{null}}$ has a local extremum, and (local) \emph{stable trapping} when it has a local minimum.
 In this case, stable trapping means that all null geodesics near to the one which sits at the local minimum will remain in some bounded region containing the local minimum.
 As we will see, this phenomenon is closely related to very slow decay of certain solutions to the wave equation.